 The Memorial Stadium has a capacity of 12,011, with seating for 2,500.

 Bristol Rovers moved to the Memorial Stadium in 1996, purchasing the ground from Bristol Rugby Club two years later.
-The West side is occupied by the DAS Stand, which runs for about half the length of the pitch, straddling the halfway line.
+The Westside is occupied by the DAS Stand, which runs for about half the length of the pitch, straddling the halfway line.
 It is predominantly terraced, topped by a row of hospitality boxes fronted by a few rows of seats.
-Opposite is the taller Uplands Stand.
+The opposite is the taller Uplands Stand.

 The club originally had planning permission for a complete redevelopment of the ground, but this was delayed by financial difficulties.
 However, the club have now submitted plans for a brand new stadium on the outskirts of Bristol, and hope to complete in time for the 2014/15 season.